SitePen/dgrid/README.md

 expanded (`true`) or collapsed (`false`); if unspecified, the method toggles the current expanded state of the row.

-## Selector
+## selector

-Used in conjunction with the Selection mixin, the Selector plugin dedicates a column to the purpose of rendering a selector component, providing alternate means for selecting and deselecting rows in a grid.
+Used in conjunction with the Selection mixin, the selector plugin dedicates a column to the purpose of rendering a selector component, providing alternate means for selecting and deselecting rows in a grid.

-The Selector plugin supports the following additional column definition property:
+The selector plugin supports the following additional column definition property:

 * `selectorType`: Specifies the type of selector component to use.
 Defaults to `checkbox`, but `radio` may also be specified, as a more appropriate choice for grids in `single` selection mode.

-Alternatively, `selectorType` may be specified as the second argument to the Selector function instead of including it within the column definition.
+Alternatively, `selectorType` may be specified as the second argument to the `selector` function instead of including it within the column definition.

-Note that a Selector column can be used to allow selection even in a grid where `selectionMode` is set to `none`, in which case the controls in the Selector column will be the only means by which a user may select or deselect rows.
+Note that a selector column can be used to allow selection even in a grid where `selectionMode` is set to `none`, in which case the controls in the selector column will be the only means by which a user may select or deselect rows.

 Also note that selector inputs will be disabled for rows for which `allowSelect`